Cingulara/openrmf-docs/deployments/README.md

 kubectl apply -f ./kubernetes/namespace.yaml
 ```

-> Version 0.13 and beyond requires Jaeger.
+> OpenRMF v 0.13 and beyond requires Jaeger.
 See the documentation if putting this into Kubernetes for the Jaeger Operator at https://www.jaegertracing.io/docs/1.17/operator/#installing-the-agent-as-daemonset.
 This is to show tracing and other features of the application internal calls for debugging and information when required.

 Also make sure you have a persistent volume as there are several pieces in here that require the PV.
 There is a [PV YAML](./kubernetes/pv.yaml) file to show how this works.